Talcum Powder Composition in Cosmetics

 Sacramento Talcum Powder Injury Attorney

 I’m Ed Smith, a Sacramento talcum powder injury attorney.
-If you or a member in your family has been diagnosed with an illness due to the use of talcum powder products, please contact me at (916) 921-6400 or toll-free at (800) 404-5400.
+If you or a family member has been diagnosed with an illness using talcum powder products, please contact me at (916) 921-6400 or toll-free at (800) 404-5400.

 I am a trial lawyer in the California section of the Million Dollar Advocates Forum.
-This forum is comprised of top United States trial attorneys that have settled multiple million-dollar case verdicts and settlements.
+This forum comprises top United States trial attorneys that have settled multiple million-dollar case verdicts and settlements.

 See my list of Verdicts & Settlements.